open-telemetry/opentelemetry-go/log/DESIGN.md

 It relieves the user from making his own improvements for reducing the number of allocations when passing attributes.

+The caller must not subsequently mutate the record passed to `Emit`.
+This would allow the API implementation to not clone the record, but simply retain it e.g. in case of asynchronous processing.

 Implementation requirements:

 - The [specification requires](https://opentelemetry.io/docs/specs/otel/logs/bridge-api/#concurrency-requirements)